tholok97/imt2007-labs/lab3/lab3.md

         int g0/1.22
             ip helper-address 192.168.11.10
 * Note: An AP connected directly to the WLC on a PoE port gets assigned an address in VLAN 11, and can successfully connect to the WLC.

+## Task 4

+* Did all of it in the GUI.
+Googling each specific task led me in the right direction.
+* Not sure if I managed to setup enforcing OFDM modulation..